Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.2.4
+- New Additions
+  - `Sando: File Watch/Tail` now features a white/black list option (optional)
+- Changes
+  - Removed the default `data.txt` present in the sando assets zip, as it's leftover.

 # 2.2.3
 - Bug Fixes:
   - Fixed a case where node would falsely be flagged as installed if done on a system not set to 'English'